Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Finding award flights to Africa is no easy feat, especially if you’re looking to fly in business class.
-If this trip has been on your radar, now’s the time to jump — there’s decent award availability on United’s nonstop route from Washington, D.C., to Lagos, Nigeria.
+Finding award flights to Africa is no easy feat, especially if you want to fly in business class.
+If you’ve considered this trip, now is the perfect moment to act – United’s nonstop route from Washington, D.C., New York-JFK, and Newark to Lomé, Togo, offers decent award availability.

 Let’s take a look!